 The following content is the pre-existing Psybertron Pirsig Pages, retained for the links and notes contained, whilst the main entry page is updated.
-This page will be reduced in scope when that is complete.
+This page may be reduced in scope or even deleted if and when that is considered complete.

 The Psybertron WebLog already contains many posts on thoughts about, and one way or another directly or indirectly related to Bob Pirsig, though it's not currently organised to make those implicit or explicit connections easy to find.

 My thinking in Psybertron goes back longer than 10 years, I’ve been blogging my thoughts and links since September 2001, but in fact never actually read Pirsig’s 1974 Zen and the Art of Motorcycle Maintenance (ZMM) until February 2002.
 How I came to read it, and my initial reactions are captured in a review I placed here.
 I read his later 1991 book Lila within a month, and have since re-read both books several times.
 A more comprehensive paper on my relevant experience in reading ZMM up to Summer 2005 can be found in my paper which I presented with summary slides at the first MoQ Conference - Liverpool 2005.

 Better still, if you want to understand my experience of reading Pirsig for the first time I cannot recommend anything better than Dr James Willis own personal and moving essay on the significance of ZMM.
 As he puts it “The relevance of this book to our present-day situation seems to me impossible to exaggerate.”
 I have to agree with him on that too.